Summer of 85: Plot

-The film alternates between scenes of the two boys' relationship before David's death, and scenes of the aftermath of the accident, in which Alex finds healing in writing his story for his trial on his literature teacher's recommendation.
+The film, partly narrated by Alexis, alternates between scenes of the two boys' relationship before David's death, and scenes of the aftermath of the accident, in which Alex finds healing in writing his story for his trial, on his literature teacher's recommendation.
+The film ends with Alexis, undertaking his community service on the beach, befriending the drunk man David had rescued.